 3.2 In 11aj, a CDMG STA uses DMG PHY when operating on a 2.16 GHz channel.
 So a CDMG STA transmits exactly the same preamble as DMG PHY when operating on a 2.16 GHz channel.
 CDMG STAs can decode the header of DMG STAs when operating on 2.16 GHz channel and vice versa.
 The CDMG 1.08 GHz PHY is only applicable for a CDMG STA when it operates on a 1.08 GHz channel and therefore a DMG STA could not decode it.
 So it is not necessary to use exactly the same DMG preamble structure as well as DMG MCSs for the CDMG 1.08 GHz PHY.

-In order to transmit the length information of a CDMG 1.08 GHz PPDU on the corresponding 2.16 GHz channel as much as possible, some modifications and amendments are proposed to 11aj D1.0.
+In order to transmit the length information of a CDMG 1.08 GHz PPDU on the corresponding 2.16 GHz channel as much as possible, some changes are proposed to 11aj D1.0.
 See details in clause 3.4 of the general discussions on proposed resolutions on page 3-4 (11-16/0719r1).